 Alertus DesktopTM Notification - A component of the Shocker Alert System that allows the emergency alerts to override computer displays across campus with critical alert messages.
 Alertus is automatically installed on University owned PCs including those in faculty/staff offices and lecture halls.
-To find information on the Alertus system, refer to the Shocker Alert Alertus website.
+In order to find information on the Alertus system, refer to the Shocker Alert Alertus website.